airbytehq/airbyte/docs/connector-development/README.md

 Once you've finished iterating on the changes to a connector as specified in its `README.md`, follow these instructions to ship the new version of the connector with Airbyte out of the box.

 1. Bump the version in the `Dockerfile` of the connector \(`LABEL io.airbyte.version=X.X.X`\).
-2. Update the connector definition in the Airbyte connector index to use the new version:
-   * `airbyte-config/init/src/main/resources/seed/source_definitions.yaml` if it is a source
-   * `airbyte-config/init/src/main/resources/seed/destination_definitions.yaml` if it is a destination.
-3. Submit a PR containing the changes you made.
+2. Submit a PR containing the changes you made.
-4. One of Airbyte maintainers will review the change and publish the new version of the connector to Docker hub.
+3. One of Airbyte maintainers will review the change and publish the new version of the connector to Docker hub.
 Triggering tests and publishing connectors can be done by leaving a comment on the PR with the following format \(the PR must be from the Airbyte repo, not a fork\):

    ```text
    # to run integration tests for the connector